Anatoly1010/Atomize/readme.md

 Atomize uses [liveplot library](https://github.com/PhilReinhold/liveplot) based on pyqtgraph as a main graphics library.
 [Liveplot](https://github.com/PhilReinhold/liveplot) was originally developed by Phil Reinhold.
 Since several minor improvements have been made to use it in Atomize.

 [Python Programming Language](https://www.python.org/) is used inside experimental scripts, which opens up almost unlimited possibilities for raw experimental data treatment.
 In addition, with PyQt, one can create experimental scripts with a simple graphical interface, allowing users not familiar with Python to use it.
-Several examples of scripts (with dummy data) are provided in /atomize/tests/ directory, including a GUI script with extended comments inside.<br/>
+Several examples of scripts (with dummy data) are provided in /atomize/tests/ directory, including a GUI script with extended comments inside.
+Also a variant of the Atomize with GUI Control Window extension can be found [here.](https://github.com/Anatoly1010/Atomize_NIOCH)<br/>

 Currently there are more than 200 device specific and general functions available for over 25 different devices, including 4 series of devices.
 If you would like to write a module for the device that is not currently available, please, read this short [instruction.](https://github.com/Anatoly1010/Atomize/blob/master/atomize/documentation/writing_modules.md)